Gem-induced trisections of compact PL $4$-manifolds: Colored graphs encoding manifolds

 \section{Colored graphs encoding manifolds}

-The present section is devoted to briefly review some basic notions of the so called {\it crystallization theory}, which is a representation tool for general piecewise linear (PL) compact manifolds, without assumptions about dimension, connectedness, orientability or boundary properties (see the ``classical" survey paper \cite{Ferri-Gagliardi-Grasselli}, or the more recent one \cite{Casali-Cristofori-Gagliardi Complutense 2015}, concerning the $4$-dimensional case).
+The present section is devoted to a brief review of some basic notions of the so called {\it crystallization theory}, which is a representation tool for piecewise linear (PL) compact manifolds, without assumptions about dimension, connectedness, orientability or boundary properties (see the ``classical" survey paper \cite{Ferri-Gagliardi-Grasselli}, or the more recent one \cite{Casali-Cristofori-Gagliardi Complutense 2015}, concerning the $4$-dimensional case).

 From now on, unless otherwise stated, all spaces and maps will be considered in the PL category, and all manifolds will be assumed to be compact, connected and orientable.

 \begin{definition} {\em An {\it $(n+1)$-colored graph} ($n \ge 2$) is a pair $(\G,\g)$, where $\G=(V(\G), E(\G))$ is a multigraph (i.e. it can contain multiple edges, but no loops) which is regular of degree $n+1$, and $\g$ is an {\it edge-coloration}, that is a map $\g: E(\G) \rightarrow \Delta_n=\{0,\ldots, n\}$ which is injective on adjacent edges.} \end{definition}